 DVD & BLU RAY: We can create a “movie” from your films on DVD in standard definition or Blu-ray Disc in high definition with main titles & direct to disc printing for playing on your DVD or Blu Ray home player or Mac, PC NLE system with a DVD or Blu Ray disc drive.
 Maximum content for SD on a 4.7GB DVD-R is 60 minutes and maximum content in HD on a 25GB Blu Ray DVD is 90 minutes per disc.
 NOTE: these are for playback & viewing only and you can not extract or copy “files” from a DVD or Blu Ray disc master because of the type of disc recording used to create a DVD-R Archival Master discs.

-Exported “files” can be placed on a portable hard drive, SD card, USB thumb/flash drive for file storage, archiving and later use.
+Exported “files” can be placed on a portable hard drive, SSD, SD card or USB thumb/flash drive for file storage, archiving and later use.
 NOTE: Depending on your type of file choice, exported file sizes can be very large and take up a considerable amount of storage space.
 USB flash/thumb drives or SD cards are limited by the amount of file storage or content that can be placed on these types of media.
 The BEST option for file storage when dealing with a large amount of files, is a portable “plug and play” 3.0/3.1/3.2 USB hard drive or portable Solid State (SSD) hard drives.

 NOTE: Movie (video files) are NTSC video format (North America and Japan) but we can output to PAL format.
 See International World conversions

 SUPPLYING YOUR OWN MEDIA: You can supply your own 3.0 USB new or used media but it must be large enough to fit all of your files.
 Hard Drives should have a standard USB 3.0 connection and must be PC/MAC compatible and pre-formatted in EXFAT or NTFS and be a 1TB, 2TB or larger size drive.
 USB Flash/Thumb drives we prefer is a maximum size of 128GB.
 Flash/Thumb drives larger than 128 GB take too long to upload the files to the drive.
 No warranty or guarantees on customer supplied media.
 We prefer “plug & play” media over A/C powered hard drives.